Dublin county football team: Supporters

 Dublin supporters are commonly known as The Dubs, and in the 1970s as Heffo's army.

 While songs are still popular with the Dublin fans they tend to be Dublin-centric, such as "Molly Malone" and "Dublin in the Rare Old Times", or focus on the team itself, singing "Come on You Boys in Blue".

 The Hill 16 end in Croke Park is an area for which many Dubs hold a special affection and it is not uncommon to see the Hill filled entirely with Dubs.
 Dublin supporters have been known to chant "Hill 16 is Dublin only" as a humorous jibe at supporters from rival teams.

 The Dublin team are sometimes called The Jacks, with the ladies called The Jackies.
 These names came from a shortening of the word Jackeen.

 Rivalries

 Dublin's biggest rivalry has been with nearby Meath.
 Both counties were the strongest sides from Leinster during the 1970s and 1980s.
 The 1991 four-game tie added to the intensity between the two counties.
 The Dublin football team also shares a rivalry with neighbours Kildare.
 Lesser local rivalries exist with nearby Wicklow, Laois and Westmeath.

 On a national level Dublin's rivalry with Kerry is one of Ireland's most renowned.
 The rivalry between the two counties intensified in the 1970s and early 1980s.
+A rivalry with Mayo began in 2006 and intensified in the 2010s as the two sides consistently played in All-Ireland semi-finals and finals.
 Other smaller footballing rivalries have developed over the decades between Dublin and teams such as Cork, Tyrone (see Battle of Omagh), Donegal and Galway, who Dublin played in the 1983 Final known as the Game of Shame.